NASPA

 Do you have to be a NASPA member in order to present a session?

-You do not have to be a NASPA member in order to submit a session for the NASPA Annual Conference.
-However, if your session gets accepted, the coordinating presenter must become a NASPA member.
+You do not have to be a NASPA member in order to submit a proposal for the NASPA Annual Conference.
+However, if your proposal is accepted, the coordinating presenter must become a NASPA member.

 Do I have to register for the conference if I’m presenting a session?

-All presenters are required to register for the conference.
+All presenters of accepted programs are required to register for the conference.
 There is no discounted presenter registration option.

 How are proposals reviewed and selected?